git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * **LOAD** - Open the Load dialog to open a project (button cannot be lit).
 * **SAVE** - Save the current project (button cannot be lit).
-* **SELECT** - Press and hold this button and tap a clip or scene to select it without launching it.
+* **SHIFT** - Press and hold this button and tap a clip or scene to select it without launching it.
+* **SELECT** - Press and hold this button and tap a clip or scene to launch it with the alternative settings (Bitwig only).
 * **SELECT + COPY** - Creates a new scene.
 * **COPY** - Duplicates the selected clip and starts it.
 Keep pressed and press a pad to duplicate the according clip.
 Combine with LAUNCH buttons to duplicate the scene.
 Combine with track select buttons to duplicate a track.
 * **DELETE** - Keep pressed and press a pad to delete the according clip.
 Combine with LAUNCH buttons to delete the scene.
 Combine with track select buttons to delete a track.